pslucas0212/AWS-Technology/README.md

   - Deploy code and manage applications
   - Manage on-premises servers or EC2 instances in AWS Cloud
   - Works with Chef and Puppet automation platforms
+- Study for the Exam
+  - CloudFormation
+    - Don't forget CloudFormation supports infrastructure automation using Infrastructure as Code (IaC).
+  - Elastic Beanstalk
+    - Don't forget Elastic Beanstalk is only used to deploy applications to the AWS Cloud — it is not used to deploy applications on-premises.
+  - OpsWorks
+    - Remember that OpsWorks can deploy applications on-premises, and it also automates infrastructure management using Chef or Puppet.

 #### Messaging and Integration
 Coupling defines the interdependencies or connections between components of a system.
 Loose coupling helps reduce the risk of cascading failures between components.
 Queues are used to implement loosely coupled systems.
+Monolithic applications tend to be tightly coupled and microservices tend to be loosely coupled.
 - Simple Queue Service (SQS) - SQS is a message queuing service that allows you to build loosely coupled systems.
 - SQS lets you build an app that is loosely coupled, allowing components to send, store, and receive messages.
 The use of a messaging queue helps to improve performance and scalability.
   - Allows component-to-component communication using messages
   - Multiple components (or producers) can add messages to the queue
   - Messages are processed in an asynchronous manner.
+- Study for the Exam
+  - SQS
+    - Don't forget messages in queues are processed in FIFO order.
+    - Remember that message queues support loose coupling.

-There are often times that users of your applications need to be notified when certain events happen.SNS works with CloudWatch when an alarm's metric threshold is breached to send an email.
+There are often times that users of your applications need to be notified when certain events happen.
+SNS works with CloudWatch when an alarm's metric threshold is breached to send an email.
 - Simple Notification Service (SNS) - SNS allows you to send emails and text messages from your applications.
 - SNS works with CloudWatch when an alarm's metric threshold is breached to send an email.
   - Send email and text messages